tehwalris/coffee-random/README.md

 ### Button

 - TODO normal
-- TODO slow motion
+- TODO slow motion with debug
-- TODO debug view

 The button uses my stylized version of a "material" look.
 The ripples originate in a diagonal line, which intersects the touch point.
 There's no particular hover effect, since this is intended for mobile.